 Documentation, materials and correspondence produced throughout the implementation of the MVP programme in each of the schools were collated and reviewed.
-This included information on programme content, any individual level school changes to content or format of the programme, and data collected by MYA (e.g. from the surveys pre-implementation which sought to identify the perceived issues for each individual school).
-In addition, researchers regularly observed the development and piloting of the MVP programme through attending monthly steering group meetings.
+This included information on programme content, any individual level school changes to content or format of the programme, and data collected by MYA (e.g. pre-implementation surveys which sought to identify the perceived issues for each individual school).
+In addition, researchers regularly observed the development and piloting of the MVP programme through attending monthly steering group meetings and training.
 Information collected through such review and observation is used throughout the findings to complement data collected by other methods.